xhx2/BENG183_final_paper/Final_paper.md

 <img src="figure2_ERCC_correlation.png" width="1000">

-**Figure 2.
-Correlation between ERCC spike-ins' counts and their true concentration**.
+**Fig. 2 Correlation between ERCC spike-ins' counts and their true concentration**.
 The	two	distributions	show	the	correlations between	the	ERCC	spike-ins'	log10(count+1)	and	log	10(concentration)	in	the	3005	mouse	cortex	cells	(one	correlation	per	cell	for	raw	counts	or	counts	corrected	by	scImpute).

 Figure 3 further shows that the read counts and true concentrations also present a stronger linear relationship in every single cell.

 <img src="figure3_ERCC_four_cells.png" width="1000">

-**Figure 3. scImpute improves the dropouts in the ERCC RNA scripts** The y-axis and x-axis give the ERCC spike-ins’ log10(count+1) and log10
+**Fig. 3 scImpute improves the dropouts in the ERCC RNA scripts** The y-axis and x-axis give the ERCC spike-ins’ log10(count+1) and log10
 (concentration) in four randomly selected mouse cortex cells.
 The imputed data present stronger linear relationships between the true concentrations and the observed counts

 #### scImpute correctly imputes the dropout values of 892 annotated cell cycle genes in 182 embryonic stem cells (ESCs) that had been staged for cell cycle phases (G1, G2M and S)